-I don’t remember my parents talking about environmental change or issues or climate change but I do remember planting trees with Men of the Trees, going camping, always taking home more rubbish than we created and feeding the chooks our scraps.
+I don’t remember my parents talking about the switch to zero-waste or issues of climate change.
+But I do remember planting trees with Men of the Trees.
+Or going camping, always taking home more rubbish than we created, and feeding the chooks our scraps.

-I remember eating straight from our garden and Mum bartering lifts to school for vegetables from the Market Gardening family up the road.
+I remember eating straight from our garden.
+Mum bartering lifts to school for vegetables from the Market Gardening family up the road.

-I remember the teapot and its cosy at my grandmothers house that smelt so good and the pleasure of watching it being poured through a strainer into each cup.
+I remember the teapot and its cozy at my grandmother’s house.
+It smelt so good and the pleasure of watching it being poured through a strainer into each cup.

 I remember learning to cook with both my parents at home at a young age and the freshness of homebaked cakes that would go stale if not finished in a couple of days.

-I remember Mum packing containers of fresh food into the esky for summer picnics and BBQs as well as having to reuse your cup, plate and cutlery – not a disposable in sight.
+Mum packing containers of fresh food into the esky for summer picnics and BBQs.
+As well as having to reuse your cup, plate, and cutlery – not a disposable in sight.

 I remember Mum mending and sewing and knitting and teaching me when the mood struck me to learn.